wilsjame/how-to-nasa/index.md

 Append additional parameters to the querystring with with ` & ` and use ` = ` to create name/value pairs like before.

-Here is an example request for the first APOD image:
+Here is an example request for the first ever APOD image:

 ```markdown
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=1995-06-16